ARTICLE I - Membership

 - The Vice President shall have the duties of the President and exercise the powers of the president in case of the President's death, absence, or incapacity.

-- The Recording Secretary shall keep a record of all meetings of the Club and of the Board of Directors and all votes taken by mail, and of all matters of which a record shall be ordered by the Club.
+- The Recording Secretary shall keep a record of all meetings of the Club and of the Board of Directors and all votes taken, and of all matters of which a record shall be ordered by the Club.
 The Recording Secretary shall assume the duties of the Corresponding Secretary in case of the Corresponding Secretary's absence, incapacity, or death.

-- The Delegate to the American Kennel Club shall represent the ACKCSC in the meetings of the American Kennel Club and among other duties, the Delegate shall report to the Club all actions and matters discussed at the AKC quarterly meetings.
+- The Delegate to the American Kennel Club shall represent the ACKCSC in the meetings of the American Kennel Club and among other duties; the Delegate shall report to the Club all actions and matters discussed at the AKC quarterly meetings.
 The Delegate must be a Regular member in good standing of the ACKCSC and must attend a minimum of two Delegate meetings in each calendar year.
 In the event the aforementioned stipulations are not met, the Board shall appoint a successor.
 The Delegate shall be an ex-officio member of the Board.
+The delegate may attend BOD meetings but has no vote.
 The Delegate shall be elected for a five (5) year term or until a successor is elected

 SECTION 3.
 Vacancies.
 Any vacancy occurring on the Board or among the officers during the year shall be filled until the next annual election by a majority vote of all the then members of the Board; except that a vacancy in the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of Vice President shall be filled by the Board.